top of page

 3-4 sun-dried tomatoes in olive oil, thinly sliced

-1 cup herbs, a mix of fresh cilantro, parsley, basil, mint, and dried thyme, oregano, tarragon, marjoram or other.
+1 cup of herbs, a mix of fresh cilantro, parsley, basil, mint, and dried thyme, oregano, tarragon, marjoram, or other herbs.

 Zest of 1 lemon or lime